Spain's Best Places You Should Visit

 The mines are reputedly the oldest in the world and rich in history, reportedly being the fabled mines of King Solomon himself.
 It was sold to a British consortium in 1871, who exploited until it became one of the most important sources of Copper and Sulphur in the world.
 The colonials even built a small village called Bella Vista for the employees of the mines which is identical to any perfect little country retreat in Britain with neat lawns gardens, tennis lawns and a social club, it even has its own and Presbyterian Church.

-The mines are well maintained and can be visited to this day and for a few Euros you get to go on a guided tour in an old converted train.
+The mines are well maintained and can be visited to this day and for a few Euros, you get to go on a guided tour in an old converted train.

 43. Alpujarras National Park

 The Alpujarras national park is located on the southern flanks of the Sierra Nevada mountain range in Granada, Andalucia.
-For nature lovers this is an ideal destination with its wide open spaces, spectacular views and quaint white-washed villages.
+For nature lovers, this is an ideal destination with its wide-open spaces, spectacular views and quaint white-washed villages.

-The Alpujarras National Park is a vast open space which stretches from Granada to the neighbouring province of Almeria.
+The Alpujarras National Park is a vast open space that stretches from Granada to the neighbouring province of Almeria.
 During the winter months you are treated to a snowy peaked backdrop courtesy of the Sierra Nevada mountains.

-Trecking, horse riding and cycling are just some of the activities which attract visitors to the precious natural park.
+Trekking, horse riding and cycling are just some of the activities which attract visitors to the precious natural park.

 44. Seville Cathedral

-Seville is a great place to visit almost anytime of the year and one of its star attractions is the Santa Maria de la Sede cathedral, the largest Gothic cathedral in the world and recognised as a World Heritage site by UNESCO.
+Seville is a great place to visit almost any time of the year and one of its star attractions is the Santa Maria de la Sede Cathedral, the largest Gothic cathedral in the world and recognised as a World Heritage site by UNESCO.

-Seville Cathedral is an imposing site, located in the heart of the city just a few minutes walk from the Guadalquivir River.
-The construction lasted for well over a century, the idea of cities elders at the time was to “ to build the grandest and most magnificent Cathedral that people will think us mad”.
+Seville Cathedral is an imposing sight, located in the heart of the city just a few minutes walk from the Guadalquivir River.
+The construction lasted for well over a century, the idea of city elders at the time was to “ to build the grandest and most magnificent Cathedral that people will think us mad”.
 The stunning central Nave rises well over 40 meters and is flanked by 80 side chapels.
 The Basilica was built on the site of the Aljama mosque from the Moorish dynasty which dates back to the 12th century.